ChrisYoxall/go.learning/readme.md

 As a general guide use maps to represent a collection of very similar items.
 Use structs when the items can be very different.
 Note that for a struct you need to know the fields at compile time, and its harder to iterate over the field values inside a struct.

 Go is not an Object Oriented language.
 Patterns that get used in go are:

     - Define methods on types by adding a receiver in argument lists between the func keyword and method name.
 Functions with recievers are referred to as methods.

+    - Create interfaces (groups of methods).
+Types that implement all interface methods have implemented the interface and can be referred to using the interface (polymorphism).